 Are you looking to achieve better communication in your relationship?
 Are you wondering why you can no longer speak effectively with the person you fell in love with?
 Would you like to outgrow dysfunctional patterns of communication and make room for change?
 If you are seeking to understand why your relationships no longer work and want to learn how to create lasting friendship, I may be of assistance to you.
-I am a depth psychotherapist who has been helping couples create more satisfying relationships and discover meaning in life.
+I am a Jungian psychotherapist who has been helping couples create more satisfying relationships and discover meaning in life.
 Improving communication patterns solves many of life’s problems.
 I assist couples in achieving better communication skills to arrive at a better understanding of who each person is and how to be more fully oneself.
 As a psychotherapist, I explore with patients the underlying psychodynamic issues that are causing problems in arriving at mutual understanding.
 Being understood better means being open to the meaning of complicated emotional patterns, or affect-complexes, which stem from one’s family of origin.

 I specialize with children between the ages of 4-12 and I also see adolescents.
 I treat school and learning problems, PTSD, insecure attachments, abandonment trauma, anxiety, social, sleep, oppositional-defiant, and relational disorders.
 I work with adoptions, parental separation, divorce, dreams, nightmares, neglect and abuse.
 The methods I use as a child psychotherapist include sandplay and play therapy which are effective tools in working with emotional problems in children.
 I work closely with the child and family, always involving parents in the child's treatment goals and initial sessions.
-I also have experience with gay and lesbian families.